GabrielDeOliveiraAlmeida/data-integration-challenge/README.md

     ```bash
     make start
     ```
-`API running you can see in http://localhost:3333/`
+`if API running correctly, you can see in http://localhost:3333/`

 ### API Rotes